 - Getting lost or disoriented easily, even in familiar places.

 - Failing to use turn signals or keeping signals on without changing lanes.

 - Receipt of two or more traffic citations or warnings in the past two years.

 - Dents and scrapes on their car or on surrounding objects where they drive and park at home, such as fences, mailboxes, garage doors and curbs.

 How to Address Aging and Driving Problems

-There is no universal cut-off age when seniors should stop driving.
+How do you know when an elderly person should stop driving?
+Unfortunately, there is no universal cut-off age.
 However, if you begin observing any of the above warning signs, it is time to address the situation.
 Don’t wait for an accident to occur.

 Seek a Driving Assessment